adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. [(long, lat) maps to the x-y axis better.](https://stackoverflow.com/questions/18636564/lat-long-or-long-lat) However, [ISO-6709](https://en.wikipedia.org/wiki/ISO_6709#Items) "Standard representation of geographic point location by coordinates" wants (lat, long) instead, which has the first vertical coordinate at the front.
+1. The moon is 38% of a billion metres away.
 1. The [revolving door](https://en.m.wikipedia.org/wiki/Revolving_door_%28politics%29): Governments hire industry professionals for their private sector experience.
 Industry, in turn, hires people out of government positions to gain personal access to government officials.
 1. For appointments that have late cancellation fees, check if you can bump the appointment up for free.
 If it is free to do so, then bump the appointment up enough that the late cancellation time no longer applies.
 1. [Credit monitoring a ripoff](https://www.youtube.com/watch?v=3DKnHgsyeS8): that's like hiring a guard that calls you whenever your house was broken into.
 What you want are credit freezes (assuming you don't want it to get higher, either.)